OSGConnect/connectbook/FsurfRemote/ProcessScanBeta.md

      $ ./fsurf submit --subject MRN_3 --subject-dir  MRN_3_subject.zip --options='-motioncor'

+Note, that the options for FreeSurfer are surrounded by quotes and are given using the equal sign.
+You need to do this so that the Fsurf script does not interpret them as options for the script.

 The images should already be deidentified and defaced, so say `y` to the following questions.